foldedwave/gitbook_test/test.md

 **Merchant**

-> The Merchant using the Gateway’s services.
+> The Merchant using the Gateway's services.

 **Our**